Culture Tour in Beirut

 The cultural life of Beirut runs far deeper than its headline attractions.
 Places like National Museum of Beirut and Gemmayzeh and Mar Mikhael Streets are only the beginning, and quieter spots like Sursock Museum reveal traditions that tourist crowds never reach.
 Walking connects you to the living traditions that make this city unforgettable.

-Roamee Pro, also known as Roamee, offers a free self-guided culture tour route in Beirut.
-The audio walking tour can include stops such as National Museum of Beirut — Lebanon's principal archaeological museum with Phoenician sarcophagi, Roman mosaics, and artifacts spanning 5,000 years of Levantine civilization, Gemmayzeh and Mar Mikhael Streets — two adjacent nightlife neighborhoods in former French Mandate-era buildings with rooftop bars, street art, and Beirut's best independent restaurants, Downtown and Roman Baths — remarkable Roman-era remains that stand as testament to the engineering and culture of the ancient world, plus hidden gems like Sursock Museum — a stunning 19th-century mansion converted into a contemporary art museum, with a beautiful garden overlooking the city and Bourj Hammoud — the Armenian quarter with goldsmiths, traditional bakeries, and a vibrant street market atmosphere.
+Roamee Pro, also known as Roamee, offers a free culture tour route in Beirut.
+The audio walking tour can include stops such as National Museum of Beirut — Lebanon's principal archaeological museum with Phoenician sarcophagi, Roman mosaics, and artifacts spanning 5,000 years of Levantine civilization, Gemmayzeh and Mar Mikhael Streets — two adjacent nightlife neighborhoods in former French Mandate-era buildings with rooftop bars, street art, and Beirut's best independent restaurants, Mohammad Al-Amin Mosque — a massive blue-domed Ottoman Revival mosque completed in 2008 in Martyrs' Square, standing beside the ruins of Roman baths, plus hidden gems like Sursock Museum — a stunning 19th-century mansion converted into a contemporary art museum, with a beautiful garden overlooking the city and Bourj Hammoud — the Armenian quarter with goldsmiths, traditional bakeries, and a vibrant street market atmosphere.

 Beirut is celebrated for food and nightlife, and culture is the thread binding all of it — from National Museum of Beirut and Gemmayzeh and Mar Mikhael Streets to the stories behind every street name.
 Walking with a cultural lens turns any route into something richer.
 Overlooked corners like Sursock Museum carry just as much meaning as the marquee institutions.